Almost everything generated at a winery can be recycled or composted. Contact us to set up your Zero Waste Winery!

 Wood: Pallets, sawdust and other wood can be serviced separately for recycling.

-Shrink Wrap: Can be consolidated separately in a roll off box or bales for recycling – ; and put in with single-stream recycling or baled separately.
+Shrink Wrap: Can be consolidated separately in a roll off box or bales for recycling – it cannot be recycled in the single-stream recycling.

 Label Backing: Currently, label backing cannot be recycled.
 Please put it in the landfill cart.